 If granted, this exemption would mean that people found in possession of controlled substances under a certain threshold amount within municipal boundaries would not be subject to criminal sanctions.
 Instead, people would be offered to voluntarily be connected with services, and their substances for personal use and paraphernalia would not be confiscated.

-The preliminary submission complements local and provincial investments in safe supply, overdose prevention and harm reduction, treatment, outreach, housing, and Indigenous healing and wellness.
+The submission complements local and provincial investments in safe supply, overdose prevention and harm reduction, treatment, outreach, housing, and Indigenous healing and wellness.